 What we think

-To create a sustainable workforce in the longer term, and to meet the government’s manifesto commitments to recruit more nurses, GPs and other health professionals, more staff need to be trained domestically.
-The government has re-introduced student bursaries to help with living costs and announced additional investment in training places.
-These measures should help but sustained long-term investment is needed, accompanied by efforts to reduce student attrition and match investment to areas and professions with the greatest needs.
-There are also encouraging signs that a desire to be part of the fightback against the pandemic may be leading to higher numbers of applications for training places.
+To create a sustainable workforce in the longer term, and to meet the government’s manifesto commitments to recruit more nurses, GPs and other health professionals, more staff need to be trained in the UK.
+The government has re-introduced nursing student bursaries to help with living costs and increased the number of medical school training places.
+These measures should help, but to have real impact sustained long-term investment is needed, accompanied by efforts to reduce student attrition and match investment to areas and professions with the greatest needs.

-It is also important to improve the retention of staff already working in the service, especially with so many staff suffering from burnout and significant numbers, particularly nurses, intending to leave.
-To do this, in addition to the pay offer for NHS staff announced in July 2021, the NHS must focus on becoming a better employer, for example by tackling bullying and discrimination, as well as providing an attractive employment offer, including more opportunities for flexible working, and embedding collective, compassionate and inclusive leadership across the NHS to create cultures in which staff want to work and build their careers.
-During the pandemic, many former staff heeded the call to return to work in the NHS in its time of need; these staff could present a great opportunity to accelerate progress on improving retention, if the NHS provides the right incentives and support to make them want to stay after the pandemic recedes.
+It is important to improve the retention of staff already working in the service, especially with so many experiencing burnout and significant numbers intending to leave.
+To do this, in addition to the pay offer for NHS staff announced in July 2021, the NHS must focus on becoming a more attractive employer by tackling bullying and discrimination, offering more opportunities for flexible working, and embedding collective, compassionate and inclusive leadership across the NHS to create cultures in which staff want to work and build their careers.

-Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care and in voluntary and community sector organisations.
-Addressing shortages in the NHS must not come at the expense of other parts of the system.
+Any strategy for shoring up the NHS workforce cannot be viewed in isolation from the need to invest in and support the wider health and care workforce, including people working in social care.
+Addressing shortages in the NHS must not come at the expense of other parts of health and care system.

-High quality leadership is essential to develop cultures that support staff and improve care for patients.
-There are countless examples of compassionate leadership across the NHS, however recent reports have highlighted the prevalence of bullying and harassment, demonstrating how this coupled with challenging working conditions and long hours contribute to staff burnout.
+High-quality leadership is essential to developing cultures that support staff and improve care for patients.
+There are countless examples of compassionate leadership across the NHS, however, recent reports have highlighted the prevalence of bullying, harassment and inequalities demonstrating how these, coupled with challenging working conditions and long hours, contribute to staff burnout.
 To improve retention and make the NHS a better place to work, there is a need to develop collective, compassionate and inclusive leadership and supportive teamworking that values staff and meets their core needs for autonomy and control, belonging, and contribution and effectiveness.